yearn/yearn-vaults-v3/TECH_SPEC.md

 They are ERC4626 compliant.
 Please read [ERC4626 compliance](https://hackmd.io/cOFvpyR-SxWArfthhLJb5g#ERC4626-compliance) to understand the implications.

+An optional transfer hook can observe and reject successful `transfer` and `transferFrom` calls after balances, finite allowances, and the `Transfer` event have been updated.
+A hook revert rolls back the full transfer.
+The callback receives the caller, sender, receiver, and share amount; for `transferFrom`, caller is the spender.
+Successful zero-share and self-transfers also invoke the hook.
+A zero-value `transferFrom` requires no allowance, so an attacker can choose the caller, sender, and any valid receiver (nonzero and not the vault).
+Hook accounting must tolerate free callback spam and must not treat a zero-share callback as evidence of sender authorization or economic activity.

+All share transfers use the vault's shared reentrancy lock, even when no transfer hook is configured.
+Every transfer therefore pays for the shared-lock operations and a normally cold load of the `transfer_hook` storage slot.
+Against API 3.1.0, isolated receipt benchmarks measured an extra 4,478 gas for `transfer` and 4,466 gas for `transferFrom` with no hook configured; a configured no-op hook adds another 2,991 gas.
+A reverting hook consumed 64,306 gas for `transfer` and 72,073 gas for finite-allowance `transferFrom`, with the full state change rolled back.
+This universal gas overhead also comes with a composability regression: transfers cannot execute inside the same vault's deposit, withdrawal, reporting, or debt-management flows.
+A transfer hook runs while that lock is held.
+It may read post-transfer state, interact with other systems, or revert, but it cannot call locked functions on the same vault.
+It is an observer and policy callback, not an auto-staking or same-vault rebalancing engine.

+A transfer hook alone is not a complete transfer restriction or compliance boundary. `deposit` and `mint` can issue shares directly to a receiver, while `withdraw` and `redeem` can burn one owner's shares and send assets to another receiver.
+A complete allowlist must compose the transfer hook with deposit and withdraw hooks.

 ### Accounting
 The vault will evaluate profit and losses from the strategies.